 Proton International

-now, cancer patients in need of proton therapy had to travel to Japan for treatment.
+Up until now, cancer patients in need of proton therapy had to travel to Japan for treatment.
 In 2002, the Health and Welfare Ministry committed to constructing a proton therapy center.
 It is a key component in Korea’s 10-year plan to improve cancer outcomes.

 “NCC Korea is playing essential roles as the national center in the fight against cancer through research, medical care, support for national cancer control programs, education and training,” Dr. Cho added.
 “It is now able to provide state-of-the art radiotherapy for cancer patients including proton beam therapy, image-guided radiotherapy (tomotherapy), intensity modulated radiotherapy and three-dimensional conformal brachytherapy.”